 In addition … What is the user’s goal?
 How motivated are they?
 Where will they be doing this?
 Have they seen stuff like this before?

 What are your goals?
-Are those conflict in with the users’ in any way?
+Are those in conflict with the users’ in any way?
 How should we prioritize?
 Who is making the decisions?

 Overall, how is this decision being applied?
 In just this particular situation?
 Across the board?